Swizec/nightowls/manuscript/factors-of-flow.md

 Swing by a programmer's computer some time and you will likely see a desktop littered with open windows, consoles, IDE's, text editors, documentation.
 Everything.

-Unlike many (most?) people who use even modern computers as a single application environment and often maximize whatever software they are using to fill the whole screen, programmers are a different beast all together.
+Unlike many (most?) people who use even modern computers as a single application environment and often maximise whatever software they are using to fill the whole screen, programmers are a different beast all together.

 There's usually a text editor and a console or two, perhaps a debugger, a browser with some documentation is almost mandatory as well.
 Often all these tools will be unified in a single Integrated Development Environment (IDE), which is a mere euphemism for "A bunch of stuff, but in a single window".